 Bottom line: if you want to learn Java, this is a good introduction that is clearly written and will give you a nice foundation upon which you can build.

-I was the sole editor and contributor of new content for Ubuntu Unleashed 2017 Edition.
-This book is intended for intermediate to advanced users.
+I was the sole editor and contributor of new content for A Practical Guide to Linux Commands, Editors, and Shell Programming, Fourth Edition.

 Starting today, I’m very excited to be working as a technical writer for Canonical.
 It is a thrill to be able to earn money while learning and writing about something that I am already passionate about: Ubuntu.